-The adrenaline-fuelled sport of the Shetland Pony Grand National is one of the highlights of the Liverpool International Horse Show, which is held December 29 to 31.
+The adrenaline-fuelled sport of the Shetland Pony Grand National is one of the highlights of the Liverpool International Horse Show, which is held each year in December.

 Seb Garner, of the Shetland Pony Grand National organising team, tells us more about this fast-paced race that involves many hours of training to cross the finish line in first place.